• Home

 Udvar Hazy National Space Museum

-This museum with a very strange name is part of the the National Air and Space Museum.
+This museum with a very strange name is part of the National Air and Space Museum.
 This spot in Chantilly Virginia allows the Smithsonian to have room to display entire airplanes and spaceships.
-It feels like a large hangar with some of the most well known aircraft ever.
+It feels like a large hangar with some of the most well-known aircraft ever.
+This is one of the best family-friendly things to do in Northern Virginia.

 You can see the space shuttle Discovery up close and personal or see the Enola Gay that brought about the end of World War 2.
-In addition to the actual aircraft there are many displays about new inventions in air travel and space.
-A recent addition to the museum is the Concorde jet that was the fastest commercial jet in the world.
+In addition to the actual aircraft, there are many displays of new inventions in air travel and space.
+A recent addition to the museum is the Concorde jet which was the fastest commercial jet in the world.

 Your kids can try flying a plane in the flight simulator, learn what astronauts eat in space, and search for items on a scavenger hunt.
 If you have airplane lovers in your life then this is a not-to-be-missed experience.